 The basis of accounting that the Corporation has adopted is different from PSAS with respect to the timing of revenue recognition for government transfers.
-If the Corporation had recorded government transfers under PSAS rather than the accounting policy described in note 1(f), capital contributions recognized as revenue and the annual surplus for the year ended March 31, 2019 would have decreased by \$402,137 (March 31, 2018 - increase \$534,830).
-Consequentially, as at March 31, 2019, deferred capital contributions used to purchase tangible capital assets would have decreased and the accumulated surplus would have increased by \$4,084,285 (March 31, 2018 - \$4,486,422).
-Under PSAS, the total cash flows from operating, financing, and capital transactions for the years ended March 31, 2019 and 2018 would have been the same as reported in these financial statements.
+If the Corporation had recorded government transfers under PSAS rather than the accounting policy described in note 1(f), capital contributions recognized as revenue and the annual surplus for the year ended March 31, 2020 would have decreased by \$414,310 (March 31, 2019 - \$402,137).